Why we want to be

 To cope, we control, prizing familiarity and convenience - the status quo - instead of acting on consequences.

-Short-term thinking is both rooted in our most primal instincts and encouraged by runaway technological development.
+Short-term thinking is both rooted in our most primal instincts and enclosed by runaway technological development.

 People are more fragile now, not less.